 Jesus is sinless (2 Corinthians 5:21; 1 John 3:5; 1 Peter 1:19, 2:22; Hebrews 7:26– 27).
 His sinlessness is a testimony to His divine nature.
 It is also what causes Him to be merciful towards our sins and enabled Him to serve as a substitutional sacrifice for the sins of humanity.

 7. 1 Corinthians 15:3-4

 Jesus died for our sins and rose from death.
-His death defeated the power of sin, and his resurrection defeated the power of death.
+His death defeats the power of sin, and his resurrection defeats the power of death.